oceanprotocol/docs/rewards/df-faq.md

 <details>

-<Summary>I locked my OCEAN for veOcean but can't see the rewards.
+<Summary>I locked my OCEAN for veOCEAN but can't see the rewards.
 What am I missing?</Summary>

 Please hang in there and stay patient, as it can take almost two weeks to receive your first reward. 😊